Coast Guard, DHS.

 (4) Upon being hailed by a U.S. Coast Guard vessel by siren, radio, flashing light or other means, the operator of the vessel must proceed as directed.

 (5) Persons and vessels may request permission to enter the zone on VHF-16 or via phone at (203) 468-4401.

-Captain, U.S. Coast Guard, Captain of the Port Long Island Sound.
+Commander, U.S. Coast Guard, Acting Captain of the Port Long Island Sound.